yamigr/micronats/README.md

     mounted(){
         // Make some serivce registry here
         // Or get some data from another services
+        // Read the storage, ... init some service-components
         // Start some other stuff
         console.log('HOOK: mounted.
 All done.
 Service is ready')